lextrack/GodotVideoConverter/README.md

 # Godot Video Converter

-Desktop app for converting videos into game-ready formats, especially `ogv` for Godot, plus sprite atlas generation for 2D workflows.
+Desktop app for converting video and audio into game-ready formats, especially `ogv` for Godot and others engines, plus sprite atlas generation for 2D workflows.

 This project is a Python rewrite of the original .NET tool I made some time ago.